Sound level (decibel) meters

 longer-term analysis is a fairer and more accurate way of sensing

-whether sound is a nuisance or a health issue than simply relying on
+whether sound is a nuisance than simply relying on

 one or two instantaneous measurements.